xiaonengmiao/Cpp_Primer/Ch02/README.md

 > Given a pointer p, can you determine whether p points to a valid object?
 If so, how?
 If not, why not?

+No.

 ##Exercise 2.24

-> Why is the initialization of p legal but that of Ip illegal?
+> Why is the initialization of p legal but that of lp illegal?
 ```cpp
 int i = 42;
 void *p = &i;
 long *lp = &i;
 ```

+`void *` type can point to any type, so the second is legal.
+Implicit conversions like `long *lp = &i` are not allowed in C++.

 ##Exercise 2.25